Haru1O1/AMSI_Powershell_Bypass/README.md

     [DllImport("kernel32", EntryPoint="Virtual" + "Protect")]
     public static extern bool vp(IntPtr lpAddress, UIntPtr dwSize, uint flNewProtect, out uint lpflOldProtect);
 ```
-This part of the code defines a class named K2 which calls Windows API functions using DllImport.
+This part of the code defines a class named K2, which calls Windows API functions using DllImport.
-The first import is "GetProcAddress" obsuscated by splitting into "Get" + "Proc" + "Address".
+The first import is "GetProcAddress," which is obfuscated by splitting into "Get" + "Proc" + "Address."
 - This import is used to get the address
-The second import is "LoadLibrary" obsuscated by splitting into "Load" + "Library".
+The second import is "LoadLibrary" obfuscated by splitting into "Load" + "Library".
-- This import is to load a dynamic link library also known as a DLL into the memory
+- This import is to load a dynamic link library, also known as a DLL, into memory
-The third import is "VirtualProtect" obsucated by splitting into "Virtual" + "Protect".
+The third import is "VirtualProtect" obscured by splitting into "Virtual" + "Protect".
-- This import is used to modify a region of memory's protection ie making it writable, executable, etc.
+- This import is used to modify a region of memory's protection, ie, making it writable, executable, etc.

 # 3.
 ```powershell